FAQ - Studying with a disability and/ or chronic illness(es)

 Read more in the brochure "Which social security rights claims do students from third countries with disabilities and chronic illnesses have?" (pdf)

-Housing and mobility with a handicap
+Housing and mobility with disabilities and/ or chronic illnesses

 For tenants who are dependent on a wheelchair, the Studierendenwerk Darmstadt has set up rooms that are accessible via a lift and are equipped with special doors and sanitary facilities.